410735038/frog-webpage/README.md

 ***
 The third version is coming in 2021/5/3!
 Because we will have a illustrated book in this project to promote frogs!
 So I create a new website, please check it in Frog_IB.html.
+The homepage.html and frog.html are updated too, I will design it continuously, I think we can do a fancy website before project ended!!
-And the most important thing, the tutorial I learn is from [here](https://www.youtube.com/watch?v=hv0rNxr1XXk&list=PLVcDoPkbpyX_PqeHxuJ2XO7ntgQumChu-&index=14), check it out!
+And the most important thing, the tutorial I learned this time is from [here](https://www.youtube.com/watch?v=hv0rNxr1XXk&list=PLVcDoPkbpyX_PqeHxuJ2XO7ntgQumChu-&index=14), check it out!
 I have to say, Glassmorphism is an super amazing effect in promote some specific stuff!
 ![](./frog_0503/frog/Frog_IB/img/frog.PNG)
 ***